George Mason University Libraries

 Although there is no required format for the proposals, it will facilitate the work of the proposal reviewers if the following points are clearly addressed, prefaced by a project summary (200 words or less):

 Each proposal must be approved and signed by the applicant's department chairperson.
-One electronic copy of the proposal should be forwarded by Friday, May 5, 2017, to Debra Hogan, Executive Assistant to the Dean of Libraries and University Librarian, at firstname.lastname@example.org
+One electronic copy of the proposal should be forwarded by Monday, June 1, 2020 to Debra Hogan, Executive Specialist to the Dean of Libraries and University Librarian, at <email@example.com>.

 The selection committee is comprised of six members – three instructional faculty members and three librarians.
 An Associate University Librarian serves as Administrative Coordinator of the selection process.
 The Dean of Libraries and University Librarian appoints all evaluators.
-Instructional faculty will be drawn from the different university schools and colleges and from the ranks of past Fenwick Fellows, to the extent possible.
-At least one (and possibly, two) research proposal(s) will be selected and recommended to the Dean of Libraries and University Librarian.
+Instructional faculty will be drawn from the university's schools and colleges and from the ranks of past Fenwick Fellows.
+At least one (and possibly, two) research proposal(s) will be selected and recommended to the Dean of Libraries and University Librarian for each academic year.